jgauchia/Tile-Generator/README.md

 - Extracts relevant geometries and attributes from OSM PBF files using `ogr2ogr` with parallel processing
 - Filters and merges data into simplified GeoJSON with streaming processing
-- **Implements complete 6-step optimization pipeline** for maximum compression and performance
 - **Builds dynamic color palette** automatically from `features.json` configuration
-- **Applies feature-specific optimizations** for buildings, highways, waterways, and natural features
+- **Detects feature types** for highway, building, waterway, and natural features
-- **Uses advanced compression techniques** including geometric pattern detection and coordinate prediction
+- **Memory-optimized processing** with single-pass feature reading for all zoom levels
+- **SQLite database storage** for efficient feature management and retrieval
 - Assigns features to tiles for zoom levels with boundary optimization
-- **Generates ultra-compact binary tiles** achieving **40-75% size reduction** compared to unoptimized formats
+- **Generates compact binary tiles** with efficient coordinate encoding
-- Uses comprehensive caching and performance optimizations for large-scale processing
+- Uses comprehensive memory management for large-scale processing

 ---